doomedcat17/scpier/README.md

 ```

 # Status
-SCPier is in its early development stages.
+SCPier is still in development.
 It can't handle heavily scripted articles and for some of them additional interpretation is needed.
 Also, some content can be scraped incorrectly or be missing.
+Although the current version is quite stable and safe to use.

 If you find any bugs or issues, please open new issues in [Issues](https://github.com/doomedcat17/scpier/issues).